 In most regions, late fall becomes a time to prepare the garden for winter, which would require the following tasks:

-- Remove dead plants.
 Pull out any dead annuals that were used to fill in around the perennials.
-Cut back the foliage on perennial plants to ground level.
+Cut back the foliage on perennial herbaceous plants to ground level.
 This is also a good time to remove any troubled perennials that underperformed.

-- Apply winter protection to sensitive plants.
-Plants that are borderline hardy in your region will benefit from a layer of straw or another dry mulch for the winter.
+Plants that are borderline hardy in your region will benefit from a layer of straw or another organic mulch for the winter.
 This winter mulch does not raise ground temperatures; rather, it moderates the freeze/thaw cycles that can destroy sensitive plants.

-- Collect seeds or taking plant cuttings.
-Serious gardeners seeking to propagate certain plants can take stem cuttings or collect seeds from plants they want to root over the winter or plant the following spring.
+Serious gardeners seeking to propagate certain plants can take stem cuttings or collect seeds from plants they want to root over the winter or start the following spring.

 Spring is the time to prepare the garden for the growing season.
 If you've stayed on top of the garden activities the previous year, there's not much to do in spring except eagerly await the sprouting of spring bulbs.
 You will also need to:

-- Remove any winter mulch.
 Remove dried straw or other materials laid down to protect sensitive plants a couple of weeks before the last expected frost.
-Don't wait too long since you don't want the moist ground under the warming mulch to become a breeding ground for pathogens.
+Don't wait too long since you don't want the moist ground under the mulch to become a breeding ground for pathogens.
 Carefully rake out this material, taking care not to damage any plant shoots emerging from the ground.